fdazen/fda-documentation/group_reservation.md

 ![30g.png]({{site.baseurl}}/images/30g.png)

- 4. In the payments panel, click on the scroll down menu _Uninvoiced Transactions_ and select all charges you wish yo transfer:
+ 4. In the payments panel, click on the scroll down menu _Uninvoiced Transactions_ and select all charges you wish to transfer:

 ![31g.png]({{site.baseurl}}/images/31g.png)